Finding Your Personal Core Values: The Definitive Guide

-Below you will find a list of core values that is made up of some of the widest held values in our society.
+Below you will find a list of core values that is made up of some of the widest held and most important values in our society.
 There are lots of types of personal values, so feel free to come up with your own too if it feels right.

 (I also created a deck of values cards that you can use to make the process of finding your values easier.
 You can get your own deck of values cards in the Llama Store here.)

 *This list, while not a personal values list of all the values in the world, this list is a good place to start and gives examples of personal values held most dear by many in our society.

 Alexander Hamilton once said, “If you don't stand for something, you will fall for anything.”

 The importance of your values is that they let you know what you stand for.
 When you know your values, it allows you to “fall” only for the things that align with your deepest held truths.

 Spending time observing and finding your personal values is one of the most important things you will do on the path to understanding yourself and answering, “who am I?”